HaukeBartsch/sign_in_space/README.md

 ### Motiv analysis

 The idea is to look at repeating arrangements of the 4x4 dots.
 Say that we find 2 dots that are relative to each other in some arrangement, for example, they are on-top of each other and 4 pixels appart.
 If this arrangement of 2 dots repeats in the image 5 times we might assume that is more than chance, that its a message.
-Such an analysis for repeating arrangements with the largest number of points is done in the attached notebook (analysis.ipynb)[analysis.ipynb].
+Such an analysis for repeating arrangements with the largest number of points is done in the attached notebook [analysis.ipynb](https://github.com/HaukeBartsch/sign_in_space/blob/main/analysis.ipynb).

 TODO: This motiv analysis needs to be callibrated.
 For example just by randomly placing dots into a square grid we might end up with some repeats given specific number of points.
 Calculating some statistics from random placements we can create a baseline frequency for motivs.
 Only if an arragement sticks out, observed more than would be expected we can highlight the finding.